bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 2/README.md

 It serves as a stepping stone to more complex SoC designs by breaking down concepts into manageable parts.

 ## Components of BabySoc
-- Initialization and Clock Generation using **PLL**: Generates high frequency, stable clock signals from a low-frequency input (eg: crystal oscillator).
-Initialization begins with Power-on-Reset to set the SoC to a known state.The clock generation process includes **reference clock** as input to PLL.
-PLL locks to the input frequency and multiplies it to the desired level.
-Clock is distributed to CPU, memory and peripherals. **Clock gating** is used to disable unused clocks and save power.
+- Initialization and Clock Generation using **PLL**:  BabySoC activates the **PLL** after an initial input signal.
+The **PLL** generates a stable, synchronized clock to coordinate the **RVMYTH processor** and **DAC**.This synchronization ensures **timing accuracy** and **data integrity** across all components.
 - Data Processing in **RVMYTH**:  Acts as data processor using register r17 to hold the values for output.
 It updagtes r17 in a loop to create a continuous data stream.
 - Analog signal generation via **DAC**:  The DAC converts these digital values from r17 into an analog signal, saved in a file called OUT.
 This analog output can be sent to devices like **TVs or phones** to produce **sound or video**, demonstrating real world multimedia interfacing.